-Other objects on show include a:
+Other objects on show included a:

-- Bolex camera with which David Batty shot the series.
+- Bolex camera with which David Batty shot the series

-- Tin turuki, a toy truck made using a discarded milk tin and fencing wire.
+- Tin turuki, a toy truck made using a discarded milk tin and fencing wire

-- Coolamon, a vessel for carrying grain or water, made from a Volkswagen hubcap.
+- Coolamon, a vessel for carrying grain or water, made from a Volkswagen hubcap

-- Slingshot made using a tyre tube.
+- Slingshot made using a tyre tube

 - Mulga wood, spinifex and sand bush mechanic’s tool kit.